Introduction to Pelion Device Management

 Note: The API hostname for Japan is not the same as the one used in the Service API documents.
 It is https://api.ap-northeast-1.mbedcloud.com.

 The Device Management Portal is a web-based interface with the Device Management APIs.
-You can perform many common functions, such as running update campaigns and generating certificates, but if you want an advanced integration, you will need to use the APIs, or preferably the SDKs.
+You can perform many common functions, such as running update campaigns and generating certificates, but if you want an advanced integration, you will need to use the APIs.

 Note: The portal URL in Japan is not the same as the one used throughout this documentation.
 It is https://portal-jp.mbedcloud.com.